vinfreecs/genga/Documentation.md

  * The dissipation time for the gas disc in years
  * The gas surface density at 1 AU Sigma_10 in g / cm^3
  * The power law exponent for the gas disc, alpha
- * use additional force, which is specified in the file force.h See [here](#markdown-additional-forces) for more details
+ * use additional force, which is specified in the file force.h.
+See [here](#markdown-header-additional-forces) for more details.
+ * Use Yarkovsky.
+0: No Yarkovsky effect, 1: Yarkovsky effect (dv/dt), 2: Yarkovsky effect (da/dt) See [here](#markdown-header-Yarkovsky-Effect) for more details.
+ * Use Poynting-Robertson.
+0: No PR drag, 1: PR drag (dv/dt), 2: PR drag (da/dt, de/dt) See [here](#markdown-header-Poynting-Robertson-drag) for more details.
  * FormatS:  Output file format for multi simulation run.
 0: all simulations write to different files, 1: all simulations write to the same file.
  * FormatT: Output file format for time steps.
 0: all time steps are written to different files, 1: all time steps are written to the same file.
  * FormatP: Output file format for particles.
 0: all particles are written to different files, 1: all particles are written to the same file.